 Superman’s Fortress of Solitude has been a staple of the Man of Steel’s mythology for decades.
-We’ve seen it in comics, TV shows, and in feature films.
-And now, it’s playing a big part in the series Superman and Lois on the CW.
+We’ve seen it in the pages of DC Comics, TV shows, and in feature films.
+And now, it’s playing a big part in James Gunn’s Superman.
 But what is the history of Kal-El’s majestic home away from home?
 And how did its media representations change from the source material, and then change the comics in return?
 Let’s take a deep dive into the history of Kal-El’s iconic tribute to his long-lost world.

 Superman’s Golden Age “Secret Sanctuary”